marcelcure/FsnNodeHealthCheck/README.md

 kill PID     - insert the actual number in the first column instead of PID

 Another problem is that if you CTRL-C FsnNodeHealth.py on your home PC and then re-run it immediately, then fusion_health_server_VPS.py on the VPS won't be ready for it (you have to wait 1 minute).
-This will mean you have to kill the process fusion_health_server_VPS.py on the VPS and restart it, follwed by FsnNodeHealth.py on your home PC.
+This will mean you have to kill the process fusion_health_server_VPS.py on the VPS and restart it, follwed by FsnNodeHealth.py on your home PC or backup VPS.

 # TO DO

 Soon I will change FsnNodeHealth.py to optionally use web3-fusion-extend using JS to extract the block info.

+I will implement an automatic fail over to a spare 'hot' VPS, once I am sure that there are no false positive error warnings.